code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/startWebRequest.md

 - startWebRequest() has a callback because it is accessing an external web service and therefore will not finish immediately.
 - The callback function can be inline, or separately defined in your app and called from startWebRequest().
 - Do not put functions inside a loop that contain asynchronous code, like startWebRequest().
 The loop will not wait for the callback function to complete.
 - In order to write code that reads the content of the response returned by the service, we need to know the format of the response.
 This will often be documented online by the service, in the above case [Yahoo Weather](https://developer.yahoo.com/weather/).
 - You will also need to use the [JSON.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) function, which can be used to transform the string of JSON into an object that we can use in our code.

 [/tips]

 ### Allowed hostnames
-- For security reasons, only URLs with certain hostnames can be accessed using startWebRequest.
+For security reasons, only URLs with certain hostnames can be accessed using startWebRequest.
 Currently, the hostname must end in one of the following:
 - accuweather.com
+- apex.oracle.com
+- api.coinmarketcap.com
 - api.data.gov
+- api.football-data.org
+- api.foursquare.com
+- api.nasa.gov
+- api.open-notify.org
+- api.openweathermap.org
+- api.pegelalarm.at
 - api.randomuser.me
+- api.rebrandly.com
+- api.spotify.com
+- api.themoviedb.org
+- api.thingspeak.com
 - api.zippopotam.us
+- atlas.media.mit.edu
+- bible-api.com
 - code.org
+- compete.hsctf.com
 - data.cityofchicago.org
+- data.gv.at
+- data.nasa.gov
+- dweet.io
+- enclout.com
+- githubusercontent.com
 - googleapis.com
+- hamlin.myschoolapp.com
+- herokuapp.com
+- isenseproject.org
+- lakeside-cs.org
+- qrng.anu.edu.au
+- quandl.com
 - query.yahooapis.com
+- rejseplanen.dk
 - noaa.gov
+- nuevaschool.ngrok.io
+- nuevaschool2.ngrok.io
+- nuevaschool3.ngrok.io
+- numbersapi.com
+- random.org
 - rhcloud.com
+- runescape.com
+- sheets.googleapis.com
+- spreadsheets.google.com
+- stats.minecraftservers.org
+- swapi.co
+- transitchicago.com
+- translate.yandex.net
+- vpic.nhtsa.dot.gov
 - wikipedia.org

 Want to use a URL that's not currently allowed?
 Let us know at support@code.org.